punchplatform/punch-parser-archetype/README.md

 ├── assembly
 │   └── assembly.xml
 ├── pom.xml
-└── src
+├── src
-    └── com
+│   └── com
-        └── mycompany
+│       └── mycompany
-            └── sample
+│           └── sample
-                ├── MANIFEST.yml
+│               ├── MANIFEST.yml
-                ├── groks
+│               ├── groks
-                │   └── pattern.grok
+│               │   └── pattern.grok
+│               ├── enrich.punch
-                ├── parser.punch
+│               ├── parser.punch
-                ├── resources
+│               ├── resources
-                │   └── color_codes.json
+│               │   └── color_codes.json
-                └── test
+│               └── test
+│                   ├── sample.txt
+│                   ├── unit_chain.json
+│                   └── unit_punchlet.json
+└── tools
-                    └── unit.json
+    └── test.sh
 ```

-Where
+Where:

 * 'com/mycompany/parsers/sample' is a fully qualified name of your parsers.
 That will be the way to uniquely identify, and deploy your parsers on a production punch.
-* 'com/mycompany/parsers/sample/parser.punch' is a sample punch parser.
+* `parser.punch` and `enrich.punch` are sample punchlets.
 Check it out it illustrates the basics.
- This is where you write the actual logic of your parsers.
+This is where you write the actual logic of your log parsing or more generally data transformation.
-* 'com/mycompany/parsers/sample/groks/pattern.grok' is a sample grok pattern.
-The punch comes with many patterns directlt loaded, but here is how you can add your own.
+* `groks/pattern.grok` is a sample grok pattern.
+The punch comes with many patterns directly loaded, but here is how you can add your own.
-* 'com/mycompany/parsers/sample/resources/polor_codes.json' is a sample resource files.
-This lets you enrich logs or design fully generic punchlets.
-In this cas it is used to add a numerical color code froma  color string value ('red' or 'green').
+* `resources/color_code.json` is a sample resource files.
+In this sample it is used to add a numerical color code from a color string value ('red' or 'green').
-* 'com/mycompany/parsers/sample/test/unit.json' is a punch unit test file.
-That lets you define unit test to ensure your parser if correctly tested before being deployed.
+* `test/unit_chain.json` and `test/unit_punchlet.json` are punch unit test files.
+That lets you define unit tests to ensure each punchlet or a sequence of punchlets behave exactly as you expect.

-In short, you have everything to easily code, test and package and deploy your parsers.
+* `test/sample.txt` is an example a sample log file.
+These can be used to test
+a large number of logs.

 ## Understand Punch Parsers Archives

 Here is the logic.
-First note that this layout is designed to hold one or several parsers.
+First note that this layout is designed to hold one or several group of punchlets.
 Each 'parser' is a set of punchlets, groks and resources that take care of some
 data transformation, normalisationa nd enrichment.